-If you have pet insurance with More Than, John Lewis, Argos or Tesco (three of these companies are on our list of the best pet insurers for dogs) you may have heard about a ‘preferred referral network’ of vets.
+If you have pet insurance with More Than, John Lewis, M&S, Argos or Tesco (four of these companies are on our list of the best dog insurance companies) you may have heard about a ‘preferred referral network’ of vets.

 That is because RSA, the underwriter of the above pet insurance providers, has created a network of vets to “help to deliver affordable pet insurance for RSA pet insurance customers”.

 The idea is that RSA can make sure these vets offer high-quality care, increase the treatments available and encourage vets to bill RSA directly rather than customers.

 The network is only used for non-emergency claims, which make up a small proportion of the claims RSA deals with and it says treatment costs for customers using the vet referral network are on average £385 cheaper than a non-network referral practice.